 Pictured with Maya and Roscoe.

 Romeo was trapped and brought to us as a feral cat to be neutered and vaccinated.
 He ended up staying forever.
 He took quite a while to warm up to us, but now his nickname is McLovin because he can’t get enough attention.
-He rarely goes up front because he still gets quite skittish, but if you go back in the treatment area don’t be surprised to find an orange kitty molesting your legs.
+He rarely goes up front because he still gets quite skittish, but if you go back in the treatment area don’t be surprised to find Romeo helping out.